Sameerakhatoon/SamOS/SamOs64Bit/docs/64bit/debugging-history.md

 markers currently live.
 After every lecture port, this number should monotonically increase (new markers added) and decrease only when a later lecture fixes the typo (markers retired).

 ---

+## Cluster G: latent panics surfaced by the e2e sweep (G46-G48)

+Once the e2e runtime tests started actually booting the kernel under UEFI (see `e2e-runtime-testing.md`), three latent panic sites surfaced in quick succession.
+They were all "the panic was unreachable for upstream because their test coverage never booted past stage 7" rather than "we ported it wrong".

+The diagnosis loop in each case:

+1. Run `bash tests64/e2e/run-all.sh`.
+See which stage's marker is the highest one written.
+2. Insert ad-hoc markers (BM_STAGE_DEBUG_A/B/C) around the suspected hang site in `kernel.c` and rebuild.
+3. Re-run the sweep.
+The new markers narrow the hang to a single function call.
+4. Read the function body.
+The panic call is usually obvious.

+The pattern that ties G46-G48 together: panic-on-missing-X gates that were never exercised in upstream's manual UEFI boot because the boot DID have X in their environment.
+SamOs's headless e2e environment doesn't, so the gates trip.

+The fix in each case is to make the gate tolerant (`return` instead of `panic`, or wrap in `if (x)`), since the absence of the asset is benign rather than catastrophic.
+The e2e sweep is now 12/12 PASS under UEFI.

+---